Maintaining Satisfactory Academic Progress (SAP)

 - Other extenuating circumstances beyond the control of the student

-Third party documentation is required in all requests.
-Appeals will not be granted to students who reduce their course loads to avoid academic difficulty.
+Third party documentation is required with all appeals.
+Appeals without supporting documentation will not be considered.

 Financial Aid Appeal Committee